BrandonHoeft/fifa-career-mode-db/README.md

  Runs as a container service using `docker-compose`

-# Entity Relation Diagram
+# Entity Relationship Diagram for Flask CRUD app

-This ERD describes the physical data model, which is third-normal form.
+This ERD describes the physical data model behind the CRUD app, which is third-normal form.

 <first-entity> <relationship> <second-entity> : <relationship-label>